Function Overloading in C++

 Causes Of Function Overloading

-When functions are not correctly overloaded, there can be a possibility of two or more overloaded functions satisfying the constraints passed in the function call; the compiler throws us an error because the call of the overloaded function is ambiguous.
+When functions are not correctly overloaded, two or more overloaded functions can satisfy the constraints passed in the function call; the compiler throws an error because the call of the overloaded function is ambiguous.

 Let us discuss some of these common compilation errors that occur because of incorrect overloading of the functions.